Pearson College UWC: Admission

 All UWC students are selected based on merit, promise and potential.
 Each of the nearly 160 United World College National Committees makes recommendations for admission to UWC schools independently and according to their individual selection procedures.
 Admission is competitive and is deliberately intended to reflect diversity in all respects.
 Sponsorship to fund scholarships that help make it possible for more students to attend Pearson comes from a variety of organizations, foundations, governments and individual donors.
 A limited number of students are selected through the UWC Global Selections Program.

 Administration

-On August 1, 2023, Canadian Jason McBride was officially appointed president and head of college.
+On August 1, 2023, Canadian Jason McBride was officially appointed president and head of college, having previously held leadership positions at UWC Thailand and international schools in Malaysia, Dubai, and Canada.